Accommodation in the Netherlands

 - You are from a non-European country, but you are recognized as a highly skilled migrant by the Dutch Immigration and Naturalisation Service (IND).
 As a highly skilled migrant, the same regulations as an European expat applies to you.

 See section I am a partner for more information

 In the Netherlands you pay for electricity, gas and water.
-Most utilities in the Netherlands are sold in a "free market system".
-This means there are a number of suppliers competing with each other to supply private and business customers.
+Most utilities in the Netherlands are sold in a 'free market system'.
+This means there are several suppliers competing with each other.
 Exception to this is water and each property has a designated supplier.
-When you move into your new home, the power and gas meters need to be read.
+When you move into your new home, the electricity, gas and water meters need to be read.
 Your real estate agent can usually help you complete this.

 Facts: Electricity is 220 V, 50 Hz.
 The most common heating is natural gas or electrical floor heating.